evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## User Interface and Control

-The control interface for this EV model includes an intuitive combination of buttons, stalks, and screens, providing a seamless and user-friendly interaction experience.
+The control interface for the BMW i5 M60 xDrive Touring combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The BMW i5 M60 xDrive Touring has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).